arsindelve/ZorkAI/README.md

 ### How does it work?

-For the input parser, I'm using Anthropic "Claude Haiku" on AWS Bedrock.
+For the input parser, I'm using Anthropic "Claude Sonnet" on AWS Bedrock.
 For the generated responses, I'm using Open AI's "gpt-4-turbo-preview".
 Generally speaking, I find Claude better at parsing long input and telling you what's there, and I find GPT better for creative text generation, at least in my limited experience.